-If the Court determines that one or more of the factors set forth in subsection (b) exists, and if the court determines that the evidence leaves no doubt respecting the defendant's guilt, the Court shall consider any aggravating and mitigating factors as indicated in subsection (c).
+If the Court determines that one or more of the factors set forth in subsection (b) exists, the Court shall consider any aggravating and mitigating factors as indicated in subsection (c).
 If the Court determines, after weighing the factors in aggravation and mitigation, that death is the appropriate sentence, the Court shall sentence the defendant to death.

-If the court finds that death is not the appropriate sentence, the court shall sentence the defendant to a term of imprisonment under Chapter V of the Unified Code of Corrections.
+Except as otherwise provided in subsection (h-1), if If the court finds that death is not the appropriate sentence, the court shall sentence the defendant to a term of imprisonment under Chapter V of the Unified Code of Corrections.